skalou/Ablative-Airbrake/GameData/Ablative-Airbrake/README.txt

+Ablative-Airbrake

 This "Ablative-Airbrake" mod adds a derived stockalike airbrake coated with ablator.
 This part reuses the stock textures to save your RAM, those included are fake of 4x4 pixels.
 It uses the "KSP Add-on Version Checker" mod if you have it installed (not included) to check its version by using a connexion on my github page given below, read the "KSP-AVC Add-on Version Checker" page for more details.

+Gameplay infos:
-Gameplay infos: -Part available in the "Aero" category. -Part unlockable in the tech-tree in the hypersonicFlight node.
+- Part available in the "Aerodynamics" category.
+- Part unlockable in the tech-tree in the hypersonicFlight node.

 Compatibility:

-    KSP-AVC
+- KSP-AVC
+- TweakScale (thank's Marcelo Silveira)

 Installation:
--No Dependancy mods.
+- No Dependancy mods.

--On update remove any existing older version.
+- On update remove any existing older version.

--Copy/paste the folder "Ablative-Airbrake" in your "Kerbal Space Program/GameData" directory.
+- Copy/paste the folder "Ablative-Airbrake" in your "Kerbal Space Program/GameData" directory.

--Enjoy!
+- Enjoy!

 Download link: https://spacedock.info/mod/1245/Ablative-Airbrake